 If you don’t want to speak with someone directly connected to the military, search for a provider in your area who falls under Tricare coverage.
 Speak with a Tricare representative or visit the website to find a doctor based on your plan coverage.

-If you or a loved one are fighting an uphill battle for your mental health, connect with one of these military mental health resources and let these professionals do what they do best.
+If you or a loved one are fighting an uphill battle for your mental health, connect with one of these mental health resources on the installation and let these professionals do what they do best.

 WANT TO READ MORE?